anthill-platform/anthill/docs/installation.rst

 ============

 .. note::
-    If you need to install Anthill Platform on Mac OS X for testing purposes, see :doc:`development` instead.
+    If you need to install Anthill Platform on Windows or Mac OS X for development purposes, see :doc:`development` instead.
     This page describes installation steps on Linux (Debian 8 or 9) for production purposes.

 Along with actual services, Anthill Platform consists of a lot of